UP-macroecology/Holle_PacificPlantInvaders_BlacklistUncertainty_2023/README.md

 ## Workflow

-The analysis is based on an initial subset of known naturalized plant populations of 122 plant species occurring on at least one of the Hawaiian Islands, derived from the compiled dataset by [Wohlwend et al. (2021)](#2).
+The analysis is based on an initial subset of known naturalized plant populations of 122 plant species occurring on at least one of the Hawaiian Islands, derived from the compiled data set by [Wohlwend et al. (2021)](#2).
 For these species, all available occurrence records were obtained from the [Global Biodiversity Information Facility](https://www.gbif.org/) (GBIF) and the [Botanical Information and Ecology Network](https://biendata.org/) (BIEN) in June 2023, which were first cleaned to remove duplicates and occurrence records with erroneous time stamps or coordinates and were fit to a 1 km resolution.

 The biogeographical status of the cleaned occurrences was assigned based on the [World Checklist of Vascular Plants](#1) (WCVP), indicating whether the species record is a native or introduced occurrence.
 Data gaps were filled using two additional sources, the [Global Inventory of Floras and Traits](https://gift.uni-goettingen.de/home) (GIFT) and the [Global Naturalized Alien Flora](https://glonaf.org/) (GloNAF).
 Resulting contradictory information was dealt with using two subsequent criteria: If the conflicting sources referred to areas of different sizes, the status from the source referring to the smaller area is used.
 If this was not the case, all sources were weighted equally, leading to the status "contradictory" when conflicts in the status assignment occurred.
 Final status assignments designated species records as native, introduced, contradictory, or unknown.